HOL/dotfiles/README.md

 set as the meta key.
 Option-left/right arrow will move cursor by word, and control-left/right will move to beginning and end of line.
-Control-option-N will open a new tab with the current directory under Mac OS X Terminal.
+Control-option-N will open a new tab with the current directory under macOS Terminal.

-If there are some shell configuration settings which you want secure or specific to one system, place it into a ~/.localrc file.
+If there are some shell configuration settings which you want secure or specific to one system, place it into a `~/.localrc` file.
 This will be loaded automatically if it exists.

 ### git autocompletion